-The Architecture Foundation is delighted to be working with the Museum of London to commission a design team to develop a temporary structure that will help facilitate participatory discussion about future development plans for the Museum of London and the wider cultural hub in this part of London.
-The structure, which will be located outside the Museum of London’s main entrance, should be able to accommodate individuals and small groups at any one time and allow them to feedback on proposed visions for the Museum and its future.
-It is envisaged that the structure should also help attract visitors to the Museum and make use of its exterior forecourt spaces.
-The winning design will be realised in time for the London Festival of Architecture 2014 in June and will remain in place until September 2014.
+The Architecture Foundation was delighted to work with the Museum of London to commission a design team to develop a temporary structure that will help facilitate participatory discussion about future development plans for the Museum of London and the wider cultural hub in this part of London.
+The structure, located outside the Museum of London’s main entrance, should be able to accommodate individuals and small groups at any one time and allow them to feedback on proposed visions for the Museum and its future.
+It was envisaged that the structure should also help attract visitors to the Museum and make use of its exterior forecourt spaces.
+The winning design was realised in time for the London Festival of Architecture 2014 in June and will remain in place until September 2014.
 The legacy of the structure will also be incorporated into the brief and designers will be asked to put forward suggestions for how the structure could have an afterlife.

-London/Swiss based practice GRUPPE have been announced as the winners of the competition.
+London/Swiss based practice GRUPPE were the winners of the competition.
 Their structure is inspired by historic fragments found around the City of London and designed as a pier of an imaginary structure linking the St Alban tower on Wood Street to the Museum of London.
 Conceived as a place for contemplation about what a museum could and should be, the public will enter the structure to give their feedback and reflect on this topic.

 The winning design was chosen by an expert jury panel consisting of Oliver Wainwright, The Guardian Architecture Critic; Hannah Lawson, Director at John McAslan and Partners; and Vicky Richardson, Director Architecture, Design, Fashion, British Council; along with representatives from The Architecture Foundation and the Museum of London.

-The Museum of London will now work with GRUPPE to deliver the structure in time for the London Festival of Architecture.
+The Museum of London worked with GRUPPE to deliver the structure in time for the London Festival of Architecture.
 In the summer, the structure will act as the focal point for a series of events hosted by the museum that will encourage the public to feed into the brief for the future vision of the Museum.